Is it easy to sell a house with Japanese knotweed?

 Japanese Knotweed Management Plan

-Having a JKMP in place demonstrates to potential buyers that you have taken the issue of Japanese knotweed seriously and that you have a plan in place to manage and control the infestation.
-This can help to reassure buyers that the knotweed will not continue to spread and cause damage to the property once they have taken ownership.
+Having a JKMP in place demonstrates to potential buyers that you have taken the issue of Japanese knotweed seriously and that you have a plan to manage and control the infestation.
+This can help reassure buyers that the knotweed will not continue to spread and cause damage to the property once they have taken ownership.

 The treatment plan for Japanese knotweed